 Ten million Americans over age 50 have osteoporosis, the ''brittle bone'' condition.
 Many more are at high risk for the condition.
 Because of low bone mass, the bones are prone to fracture.
-About 40% of women and 10% of men over age 50 will break a hip or wrist, or suffer a spinal fracture due to osteoporosis.
+About 50% of women and up to 25% of men over age 50 will break a hip or wrist, or suffer a spinal fracture due to osteoporosis.

 Here is what you need to know, from risk factors to diagnosis to treatment, along with lifestyle tips for reducing your risk for osteoporosis.